 See Biography

-Her research interests include open access publishing and data visualisation.
-She is widely active in the library sector including involvement with SCONUL, RLUK and the Library Performance Measurement Conference, where she acts as a Director.
-She has recently joined the Ebsco Academic Advisory Board.
+Her research interests include community based open access publishing, data visualisation and Citizen Science.
+She is widely active in the library sector including involvement with SCONUL, RLUK and the library Performance Measurement Conference, where she acts as a Director.
+She is currently a Co-Investigator on a Wellcome Trust funded project exploring how to create a more sustainable, ethical and inclusive research culture.

 12.30